Human Resources sample for Power BI: Take a tour

 - Trends in voluntary separations

-This sample is part of a series that illustrates how you can use Power BI with business-oriented data, reports, and dashboards.
-This is real data from obviEnce (www.obvience.com) that has been anonymized.
-The data is available in several formats: content pack/app, Excel workbook, or .pbix Power BI Desktop file.
-To learn more, see Sample datasets.
+This sample is part of a series that shows how you can use Power BI with business-oriented data, reports, and dashboards.
+It was created with real data by obviEnce, which has been anonymized.
+The data is available in several formats: content pack/app, .pbix Power BI Desktop file, or Excel workbook.
+See Samples for Power BI.

 Get the content pack for this sample